bytecauldron/awesome-gamemaker/README.md

 - [Tome](https://github.com/chesrowe/Tome/) - Automatically generate documentation sites from GameMaker projects.
 - [Piano example](https://github.com/gmclan-org/piano_example) - Example of playing intrument notes by changing pitch, using only one audio file.
 - [Compatibility scripts](https://github.com/gmclan-org/compatibility-scripts) - Scripts that are used by GM when importing GM:S 1.4 projects, taken directly from runtime files.
-- [Pause example](https://github.com/gmclan-org/pause_no_surface) - Simple example of pause screen, without using surfaces.
+- [Pause example](https://github.com/gmclan-org/pause_no_surface) - Simple example of a pause screen without using surfaces.

 ## Blogs